 I suppose that is why I’m craving the comfort of a warm bowl of soup!
 If you’re socked in with fog then evenings should include a good book and a bowl of this creamy cauliflower soup, ya think?!

 The list of ingredients for this recipe looks a little long, but don’t skimp on any of the spices.
 The flavors together are belly warming delicious, and it’s very easy to make!
 I had all the spices, even the turmeric and cardamom that gives this soup soup such a nice complex addition of flavor!

 Have you noticed that I’m completely hooked on Cauliflower (Cauliflower Fried Rice, Cheesy Cauliflower Casserole, Low Carb Hamburger Casserole)?
 It’s such a healthy veggie full of fiber and Vitamin C and when you add it in soups it blends into a thick creamy base.
 When the flavors meld together you think you’re consuming a rich heavy cream based soup instead of a dairy-free nutritious meal!

-I always feel a little bad for the tourists that try to escape the heat of the central valley and head toward the coast only to find that they actually need sweaters and long pants, so my final tip for you is to wait a bit before visiting Monterey Bay.
+I always feel a little bad for the tourists that try to escape the heat of the central valley and head toward the coast only to find that they actually need sweaters and long pants (always pack long sleeved shirts and a warm pull-over), so my final tip for you is to wait a bit before visiting Monterey Bay.

 - 1 TBL coconut oil

 - 1 bay leaf

 - 1 1/4 teaspoon ground cumin